Thank you for signing up to . You will receive a verification email shortly.

 While it may seem like an adult ailment, babies can get hay fever too.
 Classed as an allergy, hay fever is one of the four most common allergies in children - alongside food allergies, eczema, and asthma.

 Margaret Kelman, Head of Clinical Services for Allergy UK explains, “Your child is more more likely to suffer from hay fever if other close family members have allergies.”

-We know that children can suffer from hay fever, so knowing if your baby could have hay fever too, and identifying what the symptoms are, could help you spot if your little one is allergic to pollen so you can help them by doing things to ease their symptoms.
+And, while there are plenty of hay fever remedies and cheap hay fever tablets (opens in new tab) available, not everything is right for a baby.
+Just knowing if your baby could have hay fever, and identifying what the symptoms are, could help you spot if your little one is allergic to pollen so you can ease their symptoms.

 Can babies get hay fever?

-Chemist and natural health expert Dr Tim Bond explains that hay fever symptoms in babies are often missed, as they are, “similar to those of a common cold”.
+“Yes, babies and young children can be affected by hay fever,” Margaret tells us.
+She goes on to explain that hay fever symptoms in babies are often missed, as they are, “similar to those of a common cold”.

-The main difference between a cold and hay fever symptoms in babies is that hay fever "does not generally come with a temperature or a fever as a cold might,” explains Dr Tim, who works for Puressential.
+Dr Subashini (opens in new tab), Director of Science and Clinical Lead at Holland and Barrett agrees and tells us the main difference between a cold and hay fever symptoms in babies is that hay fever "does not generally come with a temperature or a fever as a cold might,".

 Much like hay fever in adults, it's nothing to worry about.
 But much like all conditions that affect babies, from milk spots to coughs in babies, it's important to look at the wider symptoms.
 Always contact your GP or call 111 if you're unsure.